AMC-6

-AMC-6, formerly GE-6, is a commercial broadcast communications satellite owned by SES S.A.
-Launched on 21 October 2000, from Baikonur Cosmodrome in Kazakhstan, AMC-6 became the fifth hybrid C-band / Ku-band satellite in the GE Americom fleet.
+AMC-6, formerly GE-6, is a commercial broadcast communications satellite owned by SES Launched on 21 October 2000, from Baikonur Cosmodrome in Kazakhstan, AMC-6 became the fifth hybrid C-band / Ku-band satellite in the GE Americom fleet.
 The satellite provides coverage to the continental United States, Canada, the Caribbean islands, southern Greenland, and Latin America.
 Located in a geostationary orbit parallel to the eastern United States coastline, AMC-6 provides service to commercial and government customers, and is used as an Internet platform due to its wide coverage, scale and redundancy.
 Some of its capabilities include Very-small-aperture terminal (VSAT) networking, satellite news gathering and Ku-band transceiver service.
 Launched as GE-6, it was renamed AMC-6 when SES took over GE Americom in 2001, forming SES Americom.
 This merged with SES New Skies in 2009 to form SES World Skies.

 Rainbow 2

 Rainbow Media announced in November 2004, that it will utilize 16 transponders on the AMC-6 satellite, which VOOM refers to as Rainbow 2.